-John Henry and Esther Knowles had thirteen children: Eliza, Laura, Bill, Sally, Joe, Nell, Jack, Winifred, Harold, Ernest, Esther, Elsie and Muriel.
+John Henry and Esther Knowles had thirteen children: Eliza, Laura, Bill, Sally, Joe, Nell, Jack, Winifred, Harold, Ernest, Elsie, Esther and Muriel.
 Ernest died of illness at age nine or ten; Elsie died by accident when still a baby.
 The other eleven all lived into old age.
 This web page gives brief accounts of them.

 Thirteen kids was a lot, even for a couple born in the 1870s.
 (Grandad Knowles was himself an only child; Grandma, one of three.)
-The eleven Knowles children who survived to adulthood had only nineteen children between them likewise surviving.
-I have thus had eighteen first cousins on my mother's side, not counting deaths in infancy.
+The eleven Knowles children who survived to adulthood had only nineteen children between them likewise surviving: myself, my sister, and our seventeen maternal first cousins.
 Of first cousins once removed (i.e. children of first cousins) on this side, I probably have more than thirty, but have nothing like enough information for a full count.
 Of second cousins on my mother's side — that is, people with whom I share a great-grandparent, but not a grandparent — there seem to have been six: five from Great-aunt Eliza, one from Great-aunt Leah … unless I add in Fred Littlehales and his brother Ron, issue of Auntie Annie, to make eight … but this is further than my interest in tallying relations really goes.

 Eliza Leah Knowles was born October 18, 1892, and died April 5, 1973.